davideicardi/k8s-examples/apps/webapp-with-auth/README.md

 - [ingress-nginx with external auth](https://kubernetes.github.io/ingress-nginx/examples/auth/oauth-external-auth/)

+## Deploy your app

+Modify and apply `app.yml` file according to your needs.

 ## Testing locally

 To test Ingress locally with minikube, get the ingress ip by executing `kubectl get ingress`